JieunKwon/React_create_theFirstApp/README.md

             ├── index.js
             ├── logo.svg
             └── serviceWorker.js

+ 5. public/index.html

+       the default page

+ 6. src/index.js

+       the JavaScript entry point

+ 7. src/App.js

+       the react page and index.js can rend App

+ 8. package.json

+       json file for setting the app like app name, version, dependencies, available scripts

-5. Open http://localhost:3000 in the browser to see running the app
+ 9. Open http://localhost:3000 in the browser to see running the app